hideyuki001/translation-os/api/endpoints.md

 ### **Notes**

-* Output is language-agnostic.
+* Output is **language-agnostic**.

-* Used by all later pipeline stages.
+* Required by all downstream phases.

 ---

-# **\#\# 2\. /v1/structure-remap**
+# **2\. `/v1/structure-remap` — Build Cross-Lingual Structure**

-Maps meaning units into a stable cross-lingual structure.
+Transforms the semantic nucleus into a stable structural template.

 ### **Purpose**

-Transform the semantic nucleus into a culturally neutral structural template.
+Create a structure-first scaffold before sentence generation.

 ### **Request**